joeribreedveld/vence-interior/README.md

-# VENCE Clone
+# VENCE SimpleSmart

-This is a website clone from a design made by [SimpleSmart](https://mysimplesmart.com/).
+This is a website implementation of a design made by [SimpleSmart](https://mysimplesmart.com/).

 ## Tech Stack
 - Next.js